 Austrians spend 680 EUR on average on a small or medium-sized car for a petrol or diesel car.
 This is the result of the recently published Car Cost Index by the fleet manager LeasePlan.
 The cost calculation includes acquisition costs, depreciation, expenses for repairs and maintenance, insurance, taxes, and fuel.
 The costs were collected for 18 European countries.
 In a European comparison, Austria is in the middle when it comes to monthly expenses for a car.

 How much does it cost to own an electric car in Austria?

 According to the LeasePlan Car Cost Index, Austria ranks in the upper middle field of the cheapest countries for electric mobility.
 The average monthly total cost of ownership for gasoline vehicles is EUR 685 and for diesel vehicles EUR 672.
 If you take into account the government subsidies for electric vehicles, their monthly costs are reduced to around 614 EUR.
 This means that the operation of e-cars is much more economical than that of conventional cars.
-With the temporarily available COVID-19 investment bonus, the costs are reduced even further.

 According to the ÖAMTC, the prerequisites for private individuals to receive federal funding are:

 - the electric vehicle must be new

 - or can also be a demonstration car or a daily registration, the first registration of which was not more than 12 months (exactly 365 days) ago when it was purchased.

 - may not exceed a gross list price (basic model) of a maximum of 50,000 euros

 - must achieve a fully electric range of at least 50 km